✓ Updated May 2026

 Anhinga Trail Boardwalk Serenity

-natureWander along the Anhinga Trail boardwalk, a paved path that winds through a lush cypress swamp teeming with life.
-This is your prime opportunity to get incredibly close to American alligators, turtles, and anhingas drying their wings.
-Visit early in the morning or late afternoon for the best light and most active wildlife.
+natureWander along the Anhinga Trail boardwalk, a paved path that winds through a sawgrass marsh teeming with life.
+This is your prime opportunity to get incredibly close to American alligators, turtles, and anhingas drying their wings – often just feet away.
+Visit in the early morning or late afternoon for the best light and most active wildlife.

 Best time: Dec-May